mydeeplike/dbx/README.md

 db.Table("user").Insert(u1)

 // find one
+db.Table("user").Where("uid=?", 1).One(&user)

+// find one by primary key
 db.Table("user").WherePK(1).One(u2)

-// update one
+// update one by primary key
 db.Table("user").Update(u2)

-// delete one
+// delete one by primary key
 db.Table("user").WherePK(1).Delete()

 // find multi